 Electronic fuel injection or EFI was introduced to the automotive world in the 1950s.
 The Chrysler Corp. offered the electro-injector as an option on its Hemi V-8.

-an option on their flagship Corvette models made one of the most famous early EFI systems.
+an option on their flagship Corvette models designed and built one of the most famous early EFI systems.

-Although worth a ton of money now, they abandoned the system not due to reliability issues, but instead lack of sales stemming from a low level of consumer confidence in this brand-new system.
-Changing the fuel delivery system from something that worked great was a tough pill to swallow for car makers.
+Although worth a ton of money now, Chevy abandoned the system not due to reliability issues, but instead lack of sales stemming from a low level of consumer confidence in this brand-new system.